ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Injectors/inject-local-storage.md

 2. **Creating a Local Storage Signal**:
    Use `injectLocalStorage` to create a reactive local storage signal.
 Configure behavior with `LocalStorageOptions`.

-3. **Responding to Changes**:
-   Local storage changes reflect automatically in the signal if `storageSync` is enabled, and vice versa.
-Use the signal in your Angular components to reactively update the UI based on local storage data.

 ## Example

 Here's a basic example of using `injectLocalStorage`: